-9. Sweet and Tart Summer Inspired Popsicles
+9. Stay Cool this Summer with Sweet and Tart Summer Inspired Popsicles

 There are TONS of ideas for popsicles out there that just SCREAM summer!
 Give these a try – the combination of tart lemonade and sweet berries is the perfect summer treat, and they look as refreshing as they taste!

 Another option for a refreshing treat to help keep you cool this summer is to create these with yogurt instead of lemonade.
 And don’t forget to get creative with your fruit choices!

 10. Make Water Balloon Pinatas to Help the Kids Have Fun while Staying Cool this Summer

 With just a few water balloons and some heavy-duty string, you can have a super fun piñata set up in no time.
 Take turns swinging at it like you would a traditional piñata, and enjoy the cool, refreshing “prize” inside when you break it!
 Keep in mind that the more you fill them, the easier they will be to pop.

 And after you fill them, make sure that you lay them on a soft surface to keep them from bursting too soon.

 11. Create Your Own Spritz, an All-Natural Mist to Stay Cool this Summer

 You can make your own all-natural mists by filling an empty spray bottle with water and your favorite essential oils or herbs.
 Just mist it on and feel refreshed in an instant!
 You will need about a tbsp of vodka or witch hazel, along with your favorite essential oils and some distilled water.